trev77/diet-recommendation/README.md

-# Meal Recommender Project
+# Diet Recommendation Project v1

-This repository contains the codebase for the Meal Recommender project.
+This repository contains the codebase for the Diet Recommendation project (v1).

 ## Project Structure